realmohsin/notes/linux/commands.md

 To set permissions to read-only for all
 - chmod a=r <filename>

-To start a shell as another user from within current user's shell session
+To start a new login shell as another user from within current user's shell session
 - su - <username>
+To start a non-login shell as another user, using current user environment settings
+- su <username>
+To switch into root user, using non-login shell
+- su root

 To print current user
 - whoami